SuperOfficeDocs/superoffice-docs/docs/api/tutorials/openid-authorization-code-flow.md

 If we were going to use SOAP we would add `SuperOffice.NetServer.Services` – this would add the client code needed to talk to the web services API via SOAP.
 This will also bring in the `SuperOffice.NetServer.Core` package with the shared definitions.
 We are going to use REST APIs, so we don’t need these.

-We will need to call SuperId from the server, so we need a REST client, like [RestSharp][1].
+We will need to call SuperID from the server, so we need a REST client, like [RestSharp][1].

 ![restsharp][img12]